-KAHPERD in collaboration with the KSDE Healthy Kansas Schools received a \$24,000 grant titled, "Mandatory Recess."
+KAHPERD, in collaboration with the KSDE Healthy Kansas Schools, received a \$24,000 grant from the Kansas Health Foundation titled, "Mandatory Recess."
 Project Consultants were Rick Pappas, Mark Thompson, and Vicki Worrell.
 Jannelle Robins-Gaede was the Project Operations Manager.